For Property Owners

 The three levers that decide what an AMI owner actually keeps

-When island demand is already there, the leak is almost never traffic.
-It is rate discipline, channel cost, and local execution.
+When island demand is already there, the problem is almost never traffic.
+It is pricing, booking costs, and local execution.

 Protect premium weeks instead of chasing false occupancy wins